grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 > Be sure to follow all special notes of caution within each process section.

-- **Device Serial Number Notation –** The replacement Enclosure supplied for repair will not have a serial number.
-To ensure the customer has the best experience with future Microsoft support cases, it is recommended to create a notation of the device serial number and provide it to the customer upon completion of the repair.
+- **Device Serial Number Notation –** The replacement Enclosure supplied for repair won't have a serial number.
+To ensure the customer has the best experience with future Microsoft support cases, it's recommended to create a notation of the device serial number and provide it to the customer upon completion of the repair.